waynelaizye/DSP_Lab_Seam_Carving/result/index.md

     ```
     * Description

-    This function is to reduce the image by the seam mask.
+    This function is to remove the seam with the seam mask.

 ### Results